 There are no golden standards for individuals entering the world of translation, but most professionals feel it is important to acquire one of the two main qualifications.

 You either need a few years of experience before you can be considered a professional translator, or training from an academic program related to translation or linguistics.
 These qualifications can lend credibility to your translator CV, as well as help you develop your skills and knowledge.
 This can also allow you to create a network with translator colleagues, helping you further establish your place in the translation market.

 Translation work from home

-How can I get experience before starting to work from home as a translator?If you have the necessary qualifications but lack a decent period of experience, you should probably consider doing an internship at a professional translation company.
+How can I get experience before starting to work from home as a translator?If you have the necessary qualifications but lack a decent amount of experience, you should probably consider doing an internship in a professional translation company.
 Another way to get experience to enable you to work from home as a translator is to volunteer.
-Some charities might have low-risk documents that can be translated by those who lack basic experience.
+Some charities might have low-risk documents that can be translated by those who lack the basic experience.